Do you suffer from rosacea, oily skin, and blackheads?

 - Best method: Clarisonic, a powerful sonic skin cleansing tool, which is usable on the nose and chin by most rosacea patients, where the skin is most oily.
 However, it is important to note that there is no guarantee that the rosacea-prone areas of the cheeks or forehead will react well to sonic cleansing, which is why it is always something we start slowly and carefully using the lowest settings with the Delicate Brush for extra-sensitive skin.

 - For blackheads:

-- Prescription tretinoin is Dr. Bailey’s first treatment choice when treating rosacea patients.
-However, it is tricky to use tretinoin with rosacea-prone skin but it is possible for certain areas of the face.
-Dr. Bailey details how to properly apply tretinoin in her blog post: How To Correctly Use Retin A for Acne and Anti-aging Skin Care.
-(It is a prescription, so its application needs to be supervised by an experienced treating physician.)
+- Dr. Bailey's first treatment choice when treating rosacea patients with blackheads is to use a retinoid such as her Retinol Night Cream.
+However, it is tricky to use a retinoid with rosacea-prone skin but it is possible for certain areas of the face.
+Dr. Bailey details how to properly apply retinol under the 'directions' tab on the Retinol Night Cream page.

 Photo attribution: Thanks and gratitude to © Doable/amanaimages/Corbis